ioccc-src/winner/1991/westley/README.md

 room](https://www.ioccc.org/https://www.ioccc.org/judges.html) they believe that you can win tic-tac-toe, that there can be acceptable draws.

+### INABIAF - it's not a bug it's a feature! :-)

-Try not to cheat, the computer has not learned how to catch you doing it.
+Try not to cheat (even though it's very easy :-) ), the computer has not learned how to catch you doing it..

 ## Author's remarks: